skypilot-org/skypilot/docs/source/reservations/existing-machines.rst

 Deploy SkyPilot on existing machines
 ====================================

-This guide will help you deploy SkyPilot on your existing machines - whether they are on-premisesc or reserved instances on a cloud provider.
+This guide will help you deploy SkyPilot on your existing machines - whether they are on-premises or reserved instances on a cloud provider.

 **Given a list of IP addresses and SSH credentials,** SkyPilot will install necessary dependencies on the remote machines and configure itself to run jobs and services on the cluster.